-Many of MIT’s collaborative efforts with graduate student leaders over the past few years have been focused on helping graduate students who have faced acute financial and personal challenges.
+Many of MIT’s collaborative efforts with graduate student leaders in recent years have focused on helping graduate students who have faced acute financial and personal challenges.
 This approach has been advocated by the Institute’s student community, is in keeping with values, and informs MIT’s work to create a more caring and supportive environment for everyone.

 - Greater financial security for all students: MIT’s cost-of-living-based stipend increases have outpaced nearly all of our peers, and those of private universities with graduate student unions.

 - In response to student requests, MIT has invested in students with the most pressing needs: The Institute has established new programs and staffing, and has allocated approximately $1 million in grants for graduate students with families, students on short-term appointments, and doctoral students needing longer-term support.

 - MIT has provided enhanced health and wellness support: It has added more support professionals and virtual visits.
 MIT Medical continues to offer excellent, low-cost, robust health insurance options, and has expanded access to behavioral health care.